BlakeFraser/os_assignment_3/comp2002-os-mergesort/README.txt

 ## Reflection and Self Assessment

-A common problem was the reoccuring segmentation faults that were developed Discuss the issues you encountered during development and testing.
-What problems did you have?
-What did you have to research and learn on your own?
+A common problem was the reoccuring segmentation faults that were developed because of the incorrect use of thread synchronisation.
-What kinds of errors did you get?
-How did you fix them?
+We noticed that global arrays A and B were not secured and were causing some of the issues, however, with correct management of the arrays in each of the files and correct memory mangement these issues were fixed.
+Threads also were out of sync as they were freed in the merge sort functions in mergesort.c causing race conditions.
+When the threads were only freed in the struct argument the issue was resolved.
+These issues were found through thorough testing at each stage as explained above.

-What parts of the project did you find challenging?
-Is there anything that finally "clicked" for you in the process of working on this project?
-How well did the development and testing process go for you?
+Issues with thread synchronisation were researched using sites such as stackoverflow and geeksforgeeks where similar issues were resolved.
+Also understand how pthreads handle void pointers and struct agruments required some additional research, particularly on proper casting and memory allocation with malloc.
+The thorough testing process help substancially being able to incrementally develop features while ensuring that the backbone of the code was able to be functional.

 ## Sources Used